General questions on DMPs

 What metadata should I consider collecting in my reseach project?

 If you choose to share your data in a long term archive, it is highly likely this archive has a set of guidelines, wherein the necessary metadata are described.
-Making yourself familiar with relevant metadata schemes early in the project is recommened.
+Making yourself familiar with relevant metadata schemes early in the project is recommended.

 If you are unsure about which metadata to collect, a minimal set is provided in The Dublin Core Metadata standard, which originally comprosed of a collection of 15 “essential” terms.